History of the 10A Project & Accomplishments To Date

 Future Site of the the Greenbelt Museum Visitor and Education Center

 In 2017, FOGM shared a request for proposals from area design and architecture firms to help with planning the new Greenbelt Museum Education and Visitor Center.
-After interviews and careful deliberation, the FOGM Board decided to enlist the help of the Neighborhood Design Center.
+After interviews with several firms and careful deliberation, the FOGM Board decided to enlist the help of the Neighborhood Design Center.
 Long established in Baltimore, the nonprofit now has an office in Prince George’s County in nearby Hyattsville.
 Board and staff were impressed with their willingness to engage the surrounding community in the design process and to be open-minded and creative as the process progresses, especially given the challenges of the 10A project.
 Trying to fit a visitor center, exhibit space, archives, offices and a gift shop in a typically-sized Greenbelt Homes Incorporated-house will not be easy!
 This part of the 10A project is supported by an operating assistance grant from the Maryland Department of Housing & Community Development, one of several grants we have received.

-For instance, NDC suggests establishing an ADA-compliant main entrance that is accessible to all on the garden-side of the house.
 The 10A garage will be converted into a film room, so that visitors can view our short orientation film without being disturbed by subsequently arriving visitors or groups.
 The former living room will be an exhibit hall and the kitchen and dining room will be combined into one large learning lab, which will allow groups more space for hands-on educational exploration.
 They also propose changes to the upstairs to create a larger space for the research room and staff offices.

 For more information about our fundraising efforts or how to get involved, please contact Museum Director, Megan Searing Young, at 301-507-6582 or email@example.com.
 To receive regular updates on the project, join our email list by clicking here.